department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/research/VA-health-chat/research-plan.md

 Which OCTO priorities does this research support?
 - Our digital experiences are the best way to access VA health care and benefits.
+- Number of transactions processed using our products have increased by 25%.

 ## Research Goals
 1. The main goal of this study is to identify where Veterans expect contact methods for their healthcare team to be located on VAMC pages.

-2. A secondary goal of the study is to identitfy where Veterans expect to find help accessing and using VA health chat.
+2. A secondary goal of the study is to identitfy where Veterans expect to find help accessing and using VA health chat and VA health connect.

 ### Outcome
 The results of the tree test will help inform optimal placement of health chat and health connect links on VAMC pages.